Missive to Council From Greyslan Amberglass

 Season of the Cold Sun Third Quarter First Day of Charm

-After my words with The Keith, I turned away from my thoughts of what Omar had been attempting, to the future of his march, to more pressing matters.
+After my words with the Keith, I turned away from my thoughts of what Omar had been attempting to glean from Arcory’s legacy, to the future of his march, to more pressing matters.

 The remaining men of the south searched the tower with me, finally uncovering the stolen stones.
 Whether or not they also found for themselves their own treasures and took them, I do not know.
 One can give orders to men.
 It is ultimately up to them to follow their wisdom or not.